carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

   - brightness, contrast, or hue
   - these changes simulate variations in lighting conditions

-We will look at image augmentation in a later episode.
+We will not be looking at image augmentation in this lesson but it is important that you be aware of this type of data preparation because it can make a big difference in your model's ability to predict outside of your training data.

+Have a look at [Image augmentation layers] for information about these operations.

 ### Data Splitting